lensapp/lens/docs/extensions/guides/ipc.md

 This is more like a Remote Procedure Call (RPC) or Send-Receive-Reply (SRR).
 With this sort of communication the caller needs to wait for the result from the other side.
-This is accomplished by `await`-int the returned `Promise<any>`.
+This is accomplished by `await`-ing the returned `Promise<any>`.

 This is a unidirectional form of communication.
-Only `renderer` can initiate this kind of request, and only `main` can and respond this this kind of request.
+Only `renderer` can initiate this kind of request, and only `main` can and respond to this kind of request.

 ## Registering IPC Handlers and Listeners